 Almost half of all data breaches relate to some form of stolen identity, and life insurance is one of many ways swindlers gather personal information on their victims and use that information to open accounts and make purchases.
 When identity theft scams involve life insurance, the customer hands over crucial information that can then be used to open new accounts and purchase items using the victim's contact information.

-A victim of this scam will receive some type of communication from a person claiming to work for his or her life insurance company.
+A victim of a life insurance scam will receive some type of communication from a person claiming to work for their life insurance company.
 The person may use one of the following excuses:

 • A relative has passed away and left money to the consumer.
-The criminal will then ask for financial account information or a social security number in order to expedite payment.
+The criminal will then ask for financial account information or a social security number to expedite payment.

 • The customer's life insurance payment is overdue.
-The caller can process payment if the customer merely provides a credit or debit card number.
+If the customer provides a credit or debit card number, the caller can process the payment.

 In the days immediately following this communication, the victim may have no idea his or her identity has been stolen.
 The criminal may merely use the credit card number to make purchases.
 If the information is used to open new bank accounts or credit cards or to purchase large items like a car, the consumer may find that corrective action is much more complicated.
-A stolen identity can severely damage a person's credit, leaving the victim responsible for remedying the situation with the nation's various credit bureaus.
+A stolen identity can severely damage your credit, leaving you responsible for remedying the situation with the nation's various credit bureaus.

 How to Prevent Life Insurance Scams

-It can sometimes be difficult to distinguish between a good and bad agent, but there are steps consumers can take to protect themselves.
-Here are a few tips that will help you as you look for the best life insurance policy to protect your loved ones.
+It can sometimes be difficult to distinguish between a good and bad agent, but there are steps you can take to shield yourself from life insurance scams.
+Here are a few tips to help you as you look for the best life insurance policy to protect your loved ones.

-Independent brokers have become more popular, especially since the Internet has made it easy to sign up and get recommendations.
-An independent broker shops multiple insurance providers to provide the best price to meet a customer's needs.
+Independent brokers have become more popular, especially since the internet has made it easy to sign up and get recommendations.
+An independent broker shops multiple insurance providers to provide the best price to meet your needs.

-With the help of the Internet, you can learn about an agent before signing any documents.
+The internet can help you learn about an agent before signing any documents.
 One resource to check is the Department of Insurance website specific to the state the agent practices in.
-Often this will help quickly identify any past problems.
-Make sure the agent has an active license with no reported sanctions, preferably over the course of many years.
+Often, this will help quickly identify any past problems.
+Make sure the agent has an active license with no reported sanctions, preferably over many years.

 The mere fact that an agent is with a well-known agency doesn't guarantee reliability.
-By reading reviews and learning more about an agency, however, you can verify its reputability.
+However, you can verify an agency's reputability by reading reviews and learning more about it.

 If you're working directly with an agent, don't hesitate to contact that agent's insurance company to verify what you're hearing.
 If it's a respected agency and they can vouch for the agent's reputability, you can move forward with more confidence.

 Friends and family can be invaluable in identifying a trustworthy agent.
-They will have already had personal experience with an agent and be able to verify that the experience has so far been a good one.
+They will have already had personal experience with an agent and be able to verify that it has been a good one so far.

 Before signing with an insurer, read over all documentation carefully and identify any terms that might cause problems in the future.
-Make sure your policy documents detail the coverage you're getting for the premiums you're paying.
+Ensure your policy documents detail the coverage you're getting for the premiums you're paying.

 Once your insurance policy is in place, you'll still need to be vigilant, especially if your agent suddenly suggests making a major change to your policy.
 If your agent is recommending something that will increase what you're paying each year, get a second opinion from a respected life insurance agent.

-If you receive a call, email, or other communications about your policy, contact your agent or your life insurance agency to discuss it.
-Do not give out payment information, contact details, or your social security number unless you're 100 percent certain you're speaking to a trusted representative from a service you use.
+If you receive a call, email or other communication about your policy, contact your agent or life insurance agency to discuss it.
+Do not give out payment information, contact details or your social security number unless you're 100% certain you're speaking to a trusted representative from a service you use.

 How to Take Action if You Become a Victim